Notifications

 Overview

-The Alberta government continues to explore options to build additional flood and drought storage capacity on the Bow River to reduce the impacts of severe weather events on Albertans and the economy.
-Albertans can now share input on the Bow River Reservoir Options Initiative as part of the Phase 2: Feasibility Study.
-Learn more about the engagement.
+Alberta’s government continues to explore options to build additional flood and drought storage capacity on the Bow River to reduce the impacts of severe weather events on Albertans and the economy.

 Study corridor map

-The map below shows the conceptual locations of the 3 reservoir options.
-Details regarding the dam locations and reservoir extents are subject to change as additional data and analysis is completed.
+The map below shows the conceptual location of the Relocated Ghost Dam.
+Details regarding the dam location and reservoir extent is subject to change as additional data and analysis is completed.

 Figure 1.
 Selected locations and extents of reservoir options